 Online Natural Science Courses for Credit

-Students looking for a form of online learning that offers the ease of access and flexibility of free online courses but can lead to academic credit like a traditional class might want to consider Study.com's collection of online courses.
-Instruction is delivered via free text lessons, though registered members who pay a small fee can also access short videos and self-assessment quizzes to help monitor their progress.
-Both the video and text formats can be used to earn real college credit applicable toward a degree program, and for far less than the cost of enrolling in a typical class.
+Students looking for free online courses that can lead to academic credit might want to consider Study.com's collection of online courses.
+Instruction is delivered via text and video lessons, with self-assessment quizzes available to help monitor progress.
+These courses can be used to earn real college credit applicable toward a degree program, and for far less than the cost of enrolling in a typical class.
 Available online courses include:

 - Science 101: Intro to Natural Sciences - Course chapters survey the fundamentals of thermodynamics, physics, atmospheric science, cell biology, human anatomy, ecology and evolution.

 - Chemistry 101: General Chemistry - Lesson topics range from the periodic table to chemical bonding.
 Other areas of study include atomic theory, the Bohr model and unit conversion.

 - Biology 101: Intro to Biology - This course highlights such subjects as nucleic acids, cell division, animal reproduction, social biology and more.

 - Earth Science 101: Earth Science - Instructors cover rock types and minerals, components of the Earth's spheres, geologic time and the forces shaping the Earth's surface.

 - Geophysics and Seismology